lxsmnsyc/the-fighting-game/docs/engine.md

   `UnitTriggerCard` at `Exact`.
 - A card that changes the triggering event checks the return value of `triggerCard` and applies the change inline.

+A card cannot trigger from anything its own trigger sets off.
+While a trigger resolves, its card id sits in `battle.triggeringCards`, and `triggerCard` refuses any card already there.
+This holds through any chain of events and other cards, and for copies of the same card.
+An effect that emits events must therefore run on `UnitTriggerCard`, where the rule can see it.